angelandy1909/skill-assessment-agent/README.md

 - Organization context also helps infer culture signals and work style from the JD.
 - This makes the summary and learning plan more relevant and personalized.

+## Scoring logic
+- Ability skills are matched against resume skills, tools, strengths, and domain evidence.
+- Personality skills are matched against resume strengths and behavioral signals.
+- The app now explains the score calculation in text.
+- The role analysis also explains why the role is treated as ability-heavy, personality-heavy, or balanced.
+- In the current logic, the final score is calculated using role-specific weights across ability and personality fit.

+## Learning plan
+The learning plan is now more personalized and practical.

+It:
+- Focuses on **adjacent skills** the candidate can realistically acquire next.
+- Includes **estimated time** for each priority skill.
+- Suggests **curated resources** for each missing skill.
+- Labels courses and resources as **free** or **paid**.
+- Can recommend examples like **Kaggle’s free Gen AI training** for Gen AI-related gaps.
+- Gives a **detailed strategy** section that explains what to learn first and why.

+## Assessment questions
+The assessment questions are now generated based on the skills that are missing or weakly supported in the resume.

+They are designed to:
+- Focus on high-impact ability gaps first.
+- Include the most relevant personality gaps.
+- Ask practical interview-style questions.
+- Show what a strong answer should include.

+## Skill-gap reasoning
+The app now explains how skill gaps are identified.

+It compares:
+- The skills and evidence mentioned in the **job description**, and
+- The skills, tools, strengths, and behavioral signals in the **resume**.

+A skill gap is shown when the JD asks for a capability or behavior and the resume does not provide a matching signal or close equivalent.
+This makes the comparison easier to understand and more transparent.

 ## Deployment
 This project is deployed on Hugging Face Spaces using Streamlit.
-The GitHub repository uses `app.py` as the main file, and the Hugging Face Space runs the same codebase from its own configured app file path.
-The app reads the `GROQ_API_KEY` secret from Hugging Face, extracts text from the uploaded JD and resume, sends the content to the Groq model for analysis, and then displays the score, summary, questions, and learning plan in the web app.
+The GitHub repository uses `app.py` as the main file, and the Hugging Face Space runs the same codebase from its configured app file path.
+The app reads the `GROQ_API_KEY` secret from Hugging Face, extracts text from the uploaded JD and resume, sends the content to the Groq model for analysis, and then displays the score, summary, explanations, questions, and learning plan in the web app.

-## How scoring works
-- Ability skills are matched against resume skills and tools.
-- Personality skills are matched against strengths and behavioral signals.
-- Overall fit is calculated as:
-  - 70% ability score
-  - 30% personality score

 ## Tech stack
 - Streamlit